wget/dotvim/README.md

 OPTIONAL:

 5. As vim-airline is using special symbols, you'll have to patch/replace the font you are using in your terminal emulator.
-Here is a pack of fonts that have been already patched: https://github.com/Lokaltog/powerline-fonts
+Here is a pack of fonts that have been already patched: https://github.com/Lokaltog/powerline-fonts If you're using an ArchLinux GNU/Linux distribution or any derivative, install the "powerline-fonts-git" package from AUR, and choose any font with "for Powerline" in its name.

 6. As the plugin YouCompleteMe is using native code (C compiled), you will have to compile the code that has just been cloned.
 First, make sure you have a valid compiler already installed (gcc recommended).
-Then, go in the plugin directory:
+Then, go to the plugin directory:
 ...`$ cd .vim/bundle/YouCompleteMe/`
 ...and then execute the shell script
 ...`$ ./install.sh`